willsims14/ReviewsScraper/README.md

-# ReviewsScraper
+# Reviews Scraper

+### About
-Scrapes company reviews from admin panel and formats them into a CSV file.
+Scrapes customer reviews from admin panel of company website and then formats them into a CSV file.